The Carpigiani Gelato Pastry University Instructors

 Hailing from Padua, Italy, he opened Pasticceria Marisa pastry shop after work experiences in Spain and France.
 He is a member of AMPI, the Academy of Master Italian Pastry Chefs.
 Among the numerous awards he has received, one of his most prestigious is the bronze medal won at the 2013 Pastry World Cup.

 Hiroyuki Emori was born in 1974 in the Tochigi’s district, however he soon decides to move to France for studying pastry.
 There he works at the Pâtisserie Fraison where he experiments and learns new techniques.
 As a consequence, after having spent several years in Europe, he has grown professionally and he therefore has the necessary education for coming back to Japan and he is nominated Head Pastry Chef at the Patisserie Bergue, were he had been working for five years.
+In 2015 Emori won the FIPCG World Championship of Pastry, Chocolate, and Ice Cream.
 In the following years he is employed, for three years, as Head Pastry at the Glaciel in Tokyo, until 2017 when he decides to open his own Gelato and Pastry Chef in Yokohama, Maison Givrè.

 Shigekatsu Kimura was born in Osaka in the 60’s.
 He is very fond of pastry since his was very young, when he started his working experience at the Peer Hotel 1981 in the city of Kobe and the Paul Bocuse Daimaru.
 He is a student of the famous Pastry Chef Shidori Hachiro.
 In 1987 Shigekatsu started to work in the Patisserie Neguelle in the city of Strasbourg, and two years later he continues his activity in the Pâtisserie La Vieille France as well as in the renowned Chocolatier Bernachon in Lyon.
 In 1998 at the peak of his career, he decides to come back to Japan, where he become Head Pastry Chef in a famous shop in Fukoka, and finally in 2007 he starts his own business by opening the Pâtisserie la Vieille France, in Tokyo.
 Following the success of this new opening, he inaugurates a new point of sales, specialized entirely on Gelato.